cugu/awesome-forensics/README.md

 # Books

+* [The Art of Memory Forensics](https://www.amazon.com/Art-Memory-Forensics-Detecting-Malware/dp/1118825098/) - Detecting Malware and Threats in Windows, Linux, and Mac Memory

 # Collections

 * [DFIR – The definitive compendium project](https://aboutdfir.com/) - Collection of forensic resources for learning and research.
 Offers lists of certifications, books, blogs, challenges and more